florisoft/User.Manuals/E-COMMERCE/Floriday client (M165)/M165 - Manual Floriday Client.md

 ### Offer

 Within the Floriday online environment assortment needs to be marked as a favourite on row level.
 If needed you may also end a connection to a grower on the Floriday platform if they are no longer needed.
 The changes in Florisoft will only happen if the assortment on offer is changed on the Floriday API.

-### Pay attention

-This link now works with the Custom sync.
-This is enabled by default with a recent version of Florisoft (version from 15 Dec 2022).
-However, the auction must be contacted to set this up on the Floriday side.
-Click [here](https://helpcenter-customers.floriday.com/nl/articles/6811442-koppeling-beheer-aanbodsregels#h_d9df0d4bb3) for more information.